netscaler/netscaler-terraform-modules/aws/cluster/serial_add/README.md

 3. Some random error while `terraform apply` **Solution**:  Delete `teraform.tfstate` file
 4. When the `cluster.py` script fails (due to an exception), even when the node is successfully added to the cluster, on the next run the terraform marks these instances as `tainted` and repalace these instances without removing these nodes from the cluster, hence we may have some extra nodes as `UNKNOWN` state.
-5. When two nodes are added after a successful cluster creation, CLIP is not reachable